willgeary/PythonSpatialDataScience/README.md

 `conda activate spatialstats`

-5) Add the environment to Jupyter Lab
+5) Add the environment as a kernel to Jupyter Lab

 `python -m ipykernel install --sys-prefix --name spatialstats`

 6) Launch Jupyter Lab

 `jupyter lab`

+Proceed to launch `notebook.ipynb` using the `spatialstats` kernel.